AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

 }
 ```

-Generating query functions is a similar process but has the added advantage of using the `cosmwasm-schema` return tags to expect the correct return type.
+Generating query functions is a similar process but has the added advantage of using the `cosmwasm-schema` return tags to detect the query's return type.

 ```rust
 #[cosmwasm_schema::cw_serde]